jackyzha0/quartz/content/notes/07-testing.md

 - [test-driven-development](notes/test-driven-development.md)
 - [unit-testing](notes/unit-testing.md)

-- undnerstand that testing is useful for detecting bugs
+- understand that testing is useful for detecting bugs
 - contrast different types of testting
 - descrive the principle of test driven development
 - explain how unit tests ar developed